Holly Pettit: Power, Belief, and the Inner Life

 Jan

-How Yahweh Became God: From Canaanite Deity to World Faith
+How Yahweh Became God: From Canaanite Deity to World Religion

-How Yahweh Became God: From Canaanite Deity to World Faith
+How Yahweh Became God: From Canaanite Deity to World Religion

 Yahweh did not begin as the one God of heaven and earth.
 He began as a local deity among many—and survived war, exile, and empire to become the God of three world religions.
 This essay explores what that transformation reveals about faith, power, and our evolving understanding of the divine.